Rowan College of South Jersey: Organization and administration

 Articulation and credit transfer agreements exist with 27 area or online four-year colleges and universities.
-These include Rowan University, Farleigh Dickinson University, Wilmington University, Temple University, Penn State University, the University of Maryland University College (UMUC), Thomas Edison State College, Drexel University, and Rutgers University.
-RCGC offers dual enrollment with Rowan, Farleigh Dickinson, Wilmington, and UMUC (generally only for some programs and majors).
+These include Rowan University, Fairleigh Dickinson University, Wilmington University, Temple University, Penn State University, the University of Maryland University College (UMUC), Thomas Edison State College, Drexel University, and Rutgers University.
+RCGC offers dual enrollment with Rowan, Fairleigh Dickinson, Wilmington, and UMUC (generally only for some programs and majors).
 Stephen M. Sweeney, President of the New Jersey Senate, has called for other community colleges in South Jersey to follow RCGC in having dual enrollment agreements with Rowan.

 Academics

 Admissions

 Most of RCGC's programs are open to anyone with a high school diploma or GED; some opportunities to take for-credit courses are available to high school students and others.
 (RCGC has links with the Gloucester County Institute of Technology (GCIT) and, to a lesser degree, with other high schools in the county.)
 There are, however, selective admissions for Nursing, Allied Health, and Automotive Technology.